twitter/twitter-cldr-rb/README.md

 ## Running Tests

-`bundle exec rake` should do the trick.
+`bundle exec rake` will run our basic test suite suitable for development.
+To run the full test suite, use `bundle exec rake spec:full`.
+The full test suite takes considerably longer to run because it runs against the complete normalization and collation test files from the Unicode Consortium.
+The basic test suite only runs normalization and collation tests against a small subset of the complete test file.

 Tests are written in RSpec using RR as the mocking framework.

 ## JavaScript Support
-(Note: These changes have not yet been released as a gem.)

 TwitterCLDR currently supports localization of dates and times in JavaScript.
 More awesome features are coming soon.
+See [http://github.com/twitter/twitter-cldr-js](http://github.com/twitter/twitter-cldr-js) for details.

 ### Generating the JavaScript

-You can automatically generate the JavaScript versions of TwitterCLDR using this Rubygem.
+You can automatically generate the JavaScript version of TwitterCLDR using this Rubygem.
 Here's the one-liner:

 `bundle exec rake js:build OUTPUT_DIR=/path/to/desired/output/location`